thevinternet/vinternet-file-uploader/README.md

 ## Configuration

-You can configure client side validation rules for the file size by changing the `data-file-size` attribute of the HTML file input to your desired value in bytes e.g `data-file-size="2097152"`.
+You can configure client side validation rules for the file size by changing the `data-file-size` attribute of the HTML file input to your desired value in bytes e.g. `data-file-size="2097152"`.

-You can configure client side validation rules for the file types by changing the `accept` attribute of the HTML file input to your desired string of file extension e.g. `accept=".jpeg, .png"`.
+You can configure client side validation rules for the file types by changing the `accept` attribute of the HTML file input to your desired, comma separated, string of file extensions e.g. `accept=".jpeg, .png"`.

 ## Browser Support